PoCInnovation/Workshops/software/14.Vercel/README.md

-# Workshop 14 - Discover the deployment as service with Vercel and Netlify
+# Workshop 14 - Discover the deployment as a service with Vercel and Netlify

 :heavy_check_mark: Learn how you can deploy website without cost